Research Interests

 Language Documentation

 Between October 2013 and May 2015, I served as the scientific coordinator of the National Inventory of the Cultural Heritage of the Guaranis of the state of Rio de Janeiro and Espírito Santo in Brazil.
 This project aimed to document aspects of the oral culture of the Mbyá people, such as songs, narratives, ceremonial discourses and oratory.
 The project was community based, as it was written with representatives of the participating communities, and the documentation team consisted entirely of Mbyá researchers.
 It was financed by the Brazilian National Institute for the Historical and Artistic Heritage, and was carried out by the Indigenous Museum of Rio de Janeiro.
 About eighty hours of audio and video recording were produced in the project, which are still being edited and annotated.
+A portion of this corpus will soon be made available online using the LingView interface.